-Liqo enables the offloading of workloads on (remote) peered clusters, giving at the same time the illusion that all Pods are running on the local cluster.
+Liqo enables the offloading of workloads on (remote) peered clusters, giving at the same time the illusion that offloaded Pods are running on the local cluster.
 The Virtual Kubelet (VK) is the component in charge of offloading workloads on the remote cluster, while keeping their status always synchronized between the two clusters.
-This allows the administrator of the local cluster to inspect the status of all offloaded pods (hence, running remotely) such as they were running locally.
+This allows the administrator of the local cluster to inspect the status of all offloaded pods (hence, running remotely) just like as they were running locally.
 However, offloaded Pods are assigned an IP address by the CNI of the foreign cluster, as they actually are run there.
 Even if these addresses are valid on the foreign cluster, they may have no meaning in the original cluster.

 Assume that clusters A and B have both PodCIDR equal to 10.0.0.0/24 and that their administrators agree to share resources by establishing a Liqo peering.
-Thus, IPAM module of B decides to map A’s PodCIDR on an available network, say 192.168.0.0/24.
+Thus, the IPAM module of B decides to map A’s PodCIDR to an available network, say 192.168.0.0/24.
 After the peering has been completed, B offloads Pod A1 on cluster A. If the CNI of cluster A assigns IP address 10.0.0.34 to Pod A1, the VK(A) running in B detects the IP assignment and needs to update the Shadow Pod Status.